Customization APIs

 Saved Filter Info

-This GET method retrieves information about a single custom filter, identified by ID, in the collection of custom filters saved to Kentik by users in your organization.
+The Saved Filter Info GET method fetches details of a specific custom filter, identified by its ID, from the collection of filters saved in Kentik by your organization’s users.

 HTTP Request